wultra/powerauth-crypto/powerauth-docs/source/tutorial/internet-banking.md

 List<Activations> activations = response.getActivations();
 ```

-You can also get a detail of an individual activation based on `activationId` by calling the `getActivationStatus` method of the `PowerAuthServiceClient`
+You can also get a detail of an individual activation based on `activationId` by calling the `getActivationStatus` method of the `PowerAuthServiceClient`.

 ```java
 // your actual activation identifier